typst/packages/packages/preview/t4t/0.2.0/README.md

 		text-fill: red, text-size: 1.2em
 	)[#lorem(5)]
 	```
 - `#get-text( element, sep: "" )`: Recursively extracts the text content of a content element.

 	If present, all child elements are converted to text and joined with `sep`.
 - `#stroke-paint( stroke, default: black )`: Returns the color of `stroke`.
 If no color information is available, `default` is used.
 (Deprecated, use `stroke.paint` instead.)
 - `#stroke-thickness( stroke, default: 1pt )`: Returns the thickness of `stroke`.
 If no thickness information is available, `default` is used.
 (Deprecated, use `stroke.thickness` instead.)
 - `#stroke-dict( stroke, ..overrides )`: Creates a dictionary with the keys necessary for a stroke.
 The returned dictionary is guaranteed to have the keys `paint`, `thickness`, `dash`, `cap` and `join`.

-	If `stroke` is a dictionary itself, all key/value-pairs are copied to the resulting stroke.
+	If `stroke` is a dictionary itself, all key-value pairs are copied to the resulting stroke.
 Any named arguments in `overrides` will override the previous value.
 - `#inset-at( direction, inset, default: 0pt )`: Returns the inset (or outset) in a given `direction`, ascertained from `inset`.
 - `#inset-dict( inset, ..overrides )`: Creates a dictionary usable as an inset (or outset) argument.

 	The resulting dictionary is guaranteed to have the keys `top`, `left`, `bottom` and `right`.

-	If `inset` is a dictionary itself, all key/value-pairs are copied to the resulting stroke.
+	If `inset` is a dictionary itself, all key-value pairs are copied to the resulting stroke.
 Any named arguments in `overrides` will override the previous value.
-- `#x-align( align, default:left )`: Returns the alignment along the x-axis from the passed in `align` value.
+- `#x-align( align, default:left )`: Returns the alignment along the x-axis from the passed-in `align` value.
 If none is present, `default` is returned.
 (Deprecated, use `align.x` instead.)

 	```js
 	#get.x-align(top + center) // center
 	```
-- `#y-align( align, default:top )`: Returns the alignment along the y-axis from the passed in `align` value.
+- `#y-align( align, default:top )`: Returns the alignment along the y-axis from the passed-in `align` value.
 If none is present, `default` is returned.
 (Deprecated, use `align.y` instead.)

 ## Math functions